Japan PM orders probe of Unification Church problems | Law-Order

 Members of the National Network of Lawyers Against Spiritual Sales, who watch the church, submitted a request last week to the culture and justice ministries and the top prosecutor to issue a disbandment order to the church.

+A group of about 40 individuals and organisations, including anti-cult activists and so-called second-generation followers, started a petition drive seeking to revoke the church's legal status as a religious organisation.

+The petition has collected nearly 25,000 signatures within hours of the launch.

-The church has acknowledged that Yamagami's mother donated more than 100 million yen ($700,000), including life insurance and real estate, to the group.
+The church has acknowledged that Yamagami's mother donated more than 100 million yen (USD 700,000), including life insurance and real estate, to the group.
 It said it later returned about half at the request of the suspect's uncle.

-Experts say Japanese followers are asked to pay for their ancestral sins committed during their colonial rule of the Korean Peninsula, and that 70% of the church's funding comes from Japan.
+Experts say Japanese followers are asked to pay for their ancestral sins committed during their colonial rule of the Korean Peninsula, and that 70 per cent of the church's funding comes from Japan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)